apache/predictionio/examples/scala-local-friend-recommendation/README.md

 curl -H "Content-Type: application/json" -d '{ "user": $UserId , "item" : $ItemId}' http://localhost:8000/queries.json
 ```

-$UserId and $ItemId are the user and item you want to query.
+*$UserId* and *$ItemId* are the user and item you want to query.

+<h5>Prediction provided:</h5>
+Our local algorithm provides two predicted values as below for each user-item pair queried.

+1. confidence (how confident the algorithm is to predict that the user will accept the item)
+2. acceptance (when the confidence is high, the algorithm will predict that the user will accept the item)

+<h5>Evaluator:</h5>